Looking for information about developer tools to use with WebSphere Liberty? Start here…

 liberty-assemblyautomatically binds more goals to simplify your POM.

-Also, many of the samples in https://github.com/WASdev/ already use the version 2.0
+Also, many of the samples in https://github.com/WASdev/ already use version 2.0 or 2.1 of the

 liberty-maven-plugin.
-Some examples use our new parent POM.
+Some examples use the parent POM and illustrate POM simplification using the parent.
 Others include the needed bindings directly in the project POM.

-The Liberty Maven Plug-in 2.0 release is available on the Maven central repository.
+Get the latest Liberty Maven Plug-in release from the Maven central repository.

-The ci.gradle project provides a Liberty Gradle plugin with tasks for managing Liberty servers and applications.
-If Gradle is your build tool of choice, you can use this plugin manage your environment with tasks like:
+The ci.gradle project provides a Liberty Gradle plug-in with tasks for managing Liberty servers and applications.
+We have added significant functional improvements to the Gradle plug-in as well as WDT integration support.
+If Gradle is your build tool of choice, you can use this plug-in manage to your environment with tasks like:

 - Install and uninstall Liberty features to the runtime